Rooted in a long history of God's faithfulness, join us as we look ahead to build a new home for our next generation of leaders.

 The investment required

 The new Shepherd’s Inn will be built using a hybrid on-site/modular construction method.
 The basement level and building core will be built on-site, while the bedroom wings will be constructed offsite as modular units and shipped to Keats Island fully built, to integrate with the rest of the building.
 This lowers costs and risks, and expedites the timeline while maintaining a high level of quality.
-Every part of the building is designed with flexibility in mind to provide for Barnabas’s needs well into the future, and built to a high efficiency standard that will result in lower operational costs than older buildings.
-In keeping with Barnabas’s value of beauty, the building will incorporate natural building materials, be sensitively set in the landscape, while also taking advantage of the sweeping view of Howe Sound.
+Every part of the building is designed with flexibility in mind to provide for Barnabas’ needs well into the future, and built to a high efficiency standard that will result in lower operational costs than older buildings.
+In keeping with Barnabas’ value of beauty, the building will incorporate natural building materials, be sensitively set in the landscape, while also taking advantage of the sweeping view of Howe Sound.

 To bring the new Shepherd's Inn to life, Barnabas is humbly seeking our community's generous support to raise $5 million dollars.

-"The New Shepherd's Inn is much more than a replacement of our old staff housing.
+"The new Shepherd's Inn is much more than a replacement of our old staff housing.
 It is a significant step forward in hosting our staff and volunteers in the same way we generously host our guests.
 It allows us to accommodate more guests.
 It allows us to renovate older buildings to serve us in better ways.
 It allows us to increase revenue while keeping costs low.
-In the same way the Station transformed the guest experience, The New Shepherd’s Inn is a catalyst to transform the way we can welcome people into the Barnabas community"
+In the same way the Station transformed the guest experience, the new Shepherd’s Inn is a catalyst to transform the way we can welcome people into the Barnabas community."

 THOMAS SANZ

-Project Lead and 10-year resident of the Old Shepherd’s Inn
+Project Lead and 10-year resident of the old Shepherd’s Inn

 The ripple effect of opening the new Shepherd's Inn will be significant.